 Instructions

-Heat 3 tablespoons of olive oil in a cast-iron skillet over medium-high heat.
-Add the breaded fish fillets, but don’t overcrowd the large skillet.
-You will likely need to pan sear the fish in two batches.
+- Heat 3 tablespoons of olive oil in a cast-iron skillet over medium-high heat.
+Add the breaded fish fillets, but don’t overcrowd the skillet.
+(You will likely need to pan sear the fish in two batches.)
 Flounder is generally a fairly thin fillet, so monitor the heat and the fish closely as you cook to ensure they don't overcook.
-Leave the fish cooking on the first side for 3-4 minutes, until the fillet is almost cooked through.
+Leave the fish on the first side for 3-4 minutes, until the fillet is almost cooked through.
 This will give you a beautiful golden brown crust of bread crumbs and parmesan on the presentation side.
 Carefully flip the fillets and cook for another minute, just until the fillet has a firm texture and is cooked through.
 Transfer fish fillets to a baking tray and tent with foil or keep in a warm oven until ready to plate.

-Return the skillet to the burner over medium heat.
+- Return the skillet to the burner over medium heat.
 Using a slotted spoon, remove any dark brown breadcrumbs and pour off any excess olive oil from the pan.
 Add 1 tablespoon of butter, veggie broth, lemon juice and white wine into the pan.
 Bring to a boil and cook over medium high heat until the mixture reduces by about ⅓.
 Add the capers and remove the pan from the heat.
-Off the heat, add the remaining 3 tablespoons of butter and chopped parsley and swirl or whisk into the pan juices until the butter melts and the sauce slightly thickens.
+Off the heat, add the remaining 3 tablespoons of butter and chopped parsley and swirl or whisk into the pan juices until the butter melts and the sauce thickens slightly.

-I like to serve this flounder piccata over parmesan polenta or grits.
-Just cook the polenta according to package instructions and when finished, add ½-2/3 cup finely grated parmesan and an extra tablespoon of butter.
-Whisk to combine.
-Spoon about ¾ cup parmesan polenta onto the plate or serving bowl.
-Top with a crispy fish fillet and spoon lemon butter caper sauce over the fillet.
-Garnish with lemon wedges.
+- I like to serve this flounder piccata over parmesan polenta or grits.
+Cook the polenta according to package instructions and when finished, add ½-2/3 cup finely grated parmesan and an extra tablespoon of butter.
+Stir to combine.

 - Prep Time: 15